Merge raises $4.5M to help B2B companies build customer-facing integrations – TechCrunch

 Merge, a startup that helps its users build customer-facing integrations with third-party tools, today announced that it has raised a $4.5 million seed round led by NEA.
 Additional angel investors include former MuleSoft CEO Greg Schott, Cloudflare CEO Matthew Prince, Expanse co-founders Tim Junio and Matt Kraning, and Jumpstart CEO Ben Herman.

 Launched in 2020, the core focus of Merge is to give B2B companies a unified API to access data from what is currently about 40 HR, payroll, recruiting and accounting platforms, with plans for expanding to additional areas soon.
-But Merge co-founders Shensi Ding and Gil Feig, who have been lifelong friends and previously worked at companies like Expanse and Jumpstart, stress that the service isn’t aiming to replace workflow tools like MuleSoft or Jumpstart.
+But Merge co-founders Shensi Ding and Gil Feig, who have been lifelong friends and previously worked at companies like Expanse and Jumpstart, stress that the service isn’t aiming to replace workflow tools Workato or Zapier.

 “What we built is more similar to Plaid than MuleSoft or other things,” Feig said.
 “We built a unified API, so we’re fully embedded in a customer’s product and they build one integration with us and can automatically offer all these integrations to their customers.
 On top of that, we offer what we call integrations management, which is a suite of tools to automatically detect issues where the customer would have to get involved — automatically detect that stuff and handle it without ever having to involve engineering again.”

 When Merge’s systems detect issues with an integration, maybe because a data schema in an API response has changed without notice (which happens with some regularity), Merge’s engineers can fix that within minutes, in part because the teams also built an internal no-code tool for building and managing these integrations.
-Over time, it may offer those internal tools to external users as well, but that’s still a while out, the team tells me.

 As Ding also noted, B2B buyers today also simply expect their tools to feature integrations with the service they use.
 “Companies, when they purchase a vendor, they expect that vendor to have integrations with all the other vendors that they own,” she said.
 “They don’t want to have to purchase a vendor and then purchase a workflow product and then connect those products.”